 As a parent of young children, your time may not always feel like your own.
-Despite your best efforts, it may seem like there’s always another mess to clean.
+Despite your best efforts, it may seem like there’s always another mess to clean up.
 Finding time to exercise … well, let’s just say it might not make it to the top of your to-do list.

-But here’s the thing: you don’t have to choose between spending time with your children and physical fitness.
+But here’s the thing: You don’t have to choose between spending time with your children and physical fitness.
 Regardless of your current fitness level, there are ways to include your family in your active lifestyle, which ultimately sets a positive, healthy example for your kids.

 Try these ideas for exercising if you have young children.